 - UT social fraternities and sororities: Volunteer Bridge students cannot pledge a social fraternity or sorority at UT until officially transferring to UT (in their second year).
 This applies to social sororities/fraternities only; Volunteer Bridge students are free to join a service sorority/fraternity at UT while in the program.

 - Some club sports and other recreational organizations: Volunteer Bridge students’ eligibility for club sports is determined on an individual basis.
 Volunteer Bridge students who are interested in playing for a RecSports sport club should contact the club organizers to determine their eligibility.
 PSCC also offers a wide variety of clubs and organizations that Volunteer Bridge students can join while enrolled in the program.

-- Official NCAA UT athletic teams, including cheering and dance squads: Volunteer Bridge students can purchase tickets to or otherwise attend athletic events like any other UT student; they cannot be on an official NCAA UT athletic team until they are enrolled at UT.
+- Official NCAA UT athletic teams are not an option.
+Volunteer Bridge students can purchase tickets to or otherwise attend athletic events like any other UT student; they cannot be on an official NCAA UT athletic team until they are enrolled at UT.

 - Volunteer Bridge students cannot complete the application/training process to be a Resident Assistant until their sophomore year at UT.

 Please note that these restrictions are based on the policies of other governing bodies, not of the Volunteer Bridge Program or UT itself.
 Upon successful completion of the Volunteer Bridge Program, students are eligible for these restricted activities.